imod/azure-nextgen-migration/README.md

 # azure-nextgen-migration

-example project showing pulumi migration problems
+example project showing pulumi migration problem from `azure-nextgen` to `azure-native`: https://github.com/pulumi/pulumi-azure-native/issues/674

 this project is setup with pulumi azure nextgen: